+Name

 Knowledge Model ID

-Knowledge Model ID can contain alphanumeric characters and dashes but cannot start or end with a dash.
+Knowledge Model ID can contain alphanumeric characters and dash cannot start or end with a dash. es but

 New version

 Suggestions: 1.0.0 0.1.0 0.0.1

 The version number is in format X.Y.Z.
-Increasing number Z indicates only some fixes, number Y minor changes, and number X indicates a major change.
+Increasing number Z indicates some fixes, number Y minor changes, and number X indicates a change. -

 Based on

-Create
+You can create a new Knowledge Model based on the existing one of from scratch. or start

+Cancel ate